-- Enter children on the admissions register on the first day on which the setting has agreed, or has been notified, that the child will attend the setting. - Notify Surrey County Council within five days of adding a child's name to the admission register.
-The notification must include all the details contained in the admission register for the new child. - Monitor each child's attendance through their daily register and follow Surrey County Council procedure in cases of unauthorised absence. - Remove a child's name from the admissions register on the date that the child leaves the setting. - The setting will notify Surrey County Council when they are about to remove a child's name from the setting register under any of the fifteen grounds listed in the regulations, no later than the date that the child's name is due to be removed.
+- Enter children on the admissions register on the first day on which Burstow Primary School has agreed, or has been notified, that the child will attend Burstow Primary School. - Notify Surrey County Council within five days of adding a child's name to the admission register.
+The notification must include all the details contained in the admission register for the new child. - Monitor each child's attendance through their daily register and follow Surrey County Council procedure in cases of unauthorised absence. - Remove a child's name from the admissions register on the date that the child leaves Burstow Primary School. - Burstow Primary School will notify Surrey County Council when they are about to remove a child's name from Burstow Primary School register under any of the fifteen grounds listed in the regulations, no later than the date that the child's name is due to be removed.

-Where parents/carers notify the setting, in writing, of their intention to Electively Home Educate (EHE) the setting will forward a copy of the letter to the Surrey County Council Inclusion Team.
+Where parents/carers notify Burstow Primary School, in writing, of their intention to Electively Home Educate (EHE) Burstow Primary School will forward a copy of the letter to the Surrey County Council Inclusion Team.

-Where parents/carers orally indicate that they intend to withdraw their child to EHE and no letter has been received, the setting will not remove the child from roll and will notify the Inclusion Team at the earliest opportunity.
+Where parents/carers orally indicate that they intend to withdraw their child to EHE and no letter has been received, Burstow Primary School will not remove the child from roll and will notify the Inclusion Team at the earliest opportunity.